SJO Presents: A Salute to Maurice White

 Carpenter Performing Arts Center, Long Beach

-Performed by the 68-member Symphonic Jazz Orchestra under the direction of conductor Mitch Glickman, the program also includes symphonic arrangements of Earth, Wind & Fire classics such as September, Reasons, Fantasy, In the Stone, and That’s the Way of the World.
-New arrangements have been created by John Clayton, Derrick Hodge, Vince Mendoza, Marshall Gilkes, and Mitch Glickman.
+Performed by the 68-member Symphonic Jazz Orchestra under the direction of conductor Mitch Glickman, the program also includes new interpretations of Earth, Wind & Fire songs with vocalist Chanté Moore including September, Be Ever Wonderful, In the Stone, and That’s the Way of the World, created by John Clayton, Derrick Hodge, Vince Mendoza, Marshall Gilkes, and Mitch Glickman.

-A limited number of VIP tickets are available, which include preferred seating and a post-concert reception with the guest artists.
+A limited number of VIP tickets are available, which include preferred seating, parking and a post-concert reception with the guest artists.

 These performances are presented in partnership with the Estate of Maurice White and Broken Halo Productions.